holoviz/panel/doc/api/config.md

 ### `autoreload`

-Whether to autoreload server when script changes.
+Whether to autoreload the page whenever the script or one of its dependencies changes.

 Default: False | Type: Boolean